For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 We've done some research into finding out which are the best foods to eat during times of high stress, and when you need to keep focused for long slogs of time.

-It's crazy how much your diet can affect how you function when you've got deadlines approaching.
-Eating the right foods can keep you motivated, healthy, and if you play it smart, comfortably within your weekly budget!
+It's crazy how much your diet can affect the way you function when you've got deadlines approaching.
+Eating the right foods can keep you motivated and healthy.
+And if you play it smart, you can get this all comfortably within your weekly budget!

 Feeling the deadline pressure?
 Our guide on how to revise in a day (and ace it!) will lend a helping hand, and we also have tips on how to write an essay in a day.